 Step 2.
 Documentation of Routine Practices

-The second step in the EvGen process was to document an agency’s routine practices.
-We began by visiting affiliated agencies and programs where they examined documents, interviewed staff, and compiled other information needed to document the routine practices of the agency or program.
-This served a variety of purposes:
+The second step is to document an agency’s routine practices.
+The team begins by visiting an affiliated program to examine documents, interview staff, and compile other information needed to document routine practices.
+The effort serves a variety of purposes:

-- Encouraging the agency to articulate its practices and procedures in a very detailed way.
+- Encouraging the agency to articulate its practices and procedures in a detailed way.

-- Allowing agency staff members to describe their accumulated experience in working for the program, information that is not often found in a brochure, website, or agency mission statement.
+- Allowing agency staff members to describe their experience working for the program — information not often found in brochures, websites, or agency mission statements.

 - Helping staff to discover whether agency practices are different from stated routines and engaging the agency with more practical knowledge.